-The Underwriter will initially offer the Bonds for sale at the prices or yields set forth on the inside front cover page of this Official Statement.
-Such prices or yields may subsequently be changed by the Underwriter.
-The Underwriter reserves the right to join with dealers and other investment banking firms in offering the Bonds for sale.
+The Underwriter will initially offer the Bonds for sale at the prices and yields set forth on the inside cover page of this Official Statement.
+Such prices or yields may subsequently change.
+The Underwriter reserves the right to join with dealers and other investment banking firms in offering the Bonds for sale and may offer to sell Bonds to dealers at prices lower than the initial offering prices.